connext/documentation/docs/developers/contracts/contracts-quickstart.md

   function transfer(
-    address to, // the destination address (e.g. a wallet) address asset, // address of token on source domain uint32 originDomain, // e.g. from Kovan (2111) uint32 destinationDomain, // to Rinkeby (1111)
+    address to, // the destination address (e.g. a wallet) address asset, // address of token on source domain uint32 originDomain, // e.g. from Rinkeby (1111) uint32 destinationDomain, // to Goerli (3331)
     uint256 amount // amount to transfer
   ) external {
 ```